Sharif-MicroMaster/ProgrammingForDataAnalysis-Summer2023/README.md

 In the "Assignments" folder, you will find the assignments' docs and also the solutions to our assignments during the course.

+## Notebooks

+In the "Notebooks" folder, you will find the notebooks and slides which were used during the course.

 ## Maintainer

 - [Iman Mohammadi](https://github.com/Imanm02)